lukaszgryglicki/rtokenize/README.md

 Tool reads from standard input and writes to standard output.
 Eventual errors are written to standard error.

+# rlocalize
+Ruby tool to localize tokens in original file.
+When we have tokenized file generated, we may want to know where each token is in the original sorce file.

+To check this use:
+- `./rlocalize.rb json tokenized_json.token original_json.json [0]`
+- `./rlocalize.rb yaml tokenized_yaml.token original_yaml.yaml [0]`

+Parameters are:
+- type of file: json or yaml
+- tokenized file (output of `./rtokenize.rb`)
+- original file
+- start position in original file (defaults to 0)

+# Shell scripts
+Some ready to go Shell scripts:
-`./check.sh` - this is a check on all Kubernetes YAML files - to see if parser works for all of them.
+- `./check_yamls.sh` - this is a check on all Kubernetes YAML files - to see if parser works for all of them.
+- `./check_jsons.sh` - this is a check on all Kubernetes JSON files - to see if parser works for all of them.
+- `./check_yaml.sh file_name.yaml` - check tokenize & localize on single YAML file
+- `./check_json.sh file_name.json` - check tokenize & localize on single JSON file